Top 1% of Defence Law Firms

 Most firearms offences are based on the Firearms Act 1968.
 In section 1 of the act, it clearly states that it’s a crime to possess a firearm or certain types of ammunition without holding a certificate.

-Other firearms offences can range from failing to comply with the conditions of a permit of a firearms collector’s club which could result in 2 years imprisonment, to possessing a shotgun without a shotgun certificate which may result in an imprisonment between six months and 5 years.
+Other firearms offences can range from failing to comply with the conditions of a permit of a firearms collector’s club which could result in 2 years imprisonment, to possessing a shotgun without a shotgun certificate which may result in an imprisonment between twelve months and 5 years.

 Being involved in a firearms investigation can be a very stressful experience.
 The most worrying part is knowing that the case could go to court and conclude with an outcome of a prison sentence.
 Imprisonment of any length means separation from your family and loved ones.